NovaProtocol/DisnakeBotTemplate/src/cogs/README.md

 2. Why didn't you just use one cog per group instead?

    > To be honest, I was considering this too but the it's kinda annoying that you can't use some of the decorator like @commands.listener() since it's not meant to work like that.
+If you found a way, feel free to post on the issues tab so I can have a look at it.